JamieB92/Gamer-Connect-Backend-PP5/README.md

 ### Create Gaming Posts:
 As a GamerConnect user, I aim to share my gaming experiences by crafting posts containing clips and images, facilitating connections with the gaming community.

+### View All Posts:
+As a GamerConnect user, I wish to scroll through all the latests posts on the site

 ### View Post Details:
-As a GamerConnect user, I intend to examine the specifics of individual posts to gain deeper insights into noteworthy gaming moments.
+As a GamerConnect user, I want to check out individual posts to learn more about interesting gaming posts.

+## Epic 2 - Content Discovery & Engagement:

 ### Show Appreciation:
-As a GamerConnect user, I want to express my support for posts that pique my interest by showing my appreciation.
+As a GamerConnect user, I want to show my liking for interesting posts to express support.

-## Epic 2 - Content Discovery & Engagement:

 ### Keyword-Based Search:
-As a GamerConnect user, I plan to look for posts and user profiles using keywords to locate content and gamers aligned with my interests.
+As a GamerConnect user, I aim to search for posts and user profiles using keywords to find content and gamers matching my interests.

 ### Review Liked Posts:
-As a logged-in GamerConnect user, I aspire to easily access posts I've favored, making it simple to revisit cherished gaming moments.
+As a GamerConnect user, I want a straightforward way to revisit posts I've liked, making it easy to relive favorite gaming moments

-### Followed Users Content:
-As a logged-in GamerConnect user, I hope to peruse gaming content from users I follow to stay updated with their gaming journeys.

 ## Epic 3 - Post-Specific Interactions:

-### Explore Post Discussions:
-As a GamerConnect user, I want to navigate to post-specific pages to engage in discussions and explore comments about noteworthy gaming moments.

 ### Post Editing Privileges:
 As a post owner on GamerConnect, I aim to have control over the editing of my post title and description to ensure accuracy and updates.